zakaryjs/CA-T2A2-Webserver_API/README.md

 ### R3: Why have you chosen this database system.
 What are the drawbacks compared to others?

 The database system that I chose to use for this assignment is PostgreSQL.
-I chose this database system as it is what I am familiar with.
+I chose this database system as it is what I am familiar with, and it supported everything that I needed in order to complete the assignment.

+The database needed to be:

+- Something I knew how to use
+- Supported relational databases
+- Had ORM functionality, one that I was familiar with (SQLAlchemy)

+Postgres ticks all of these boxes, and as such I chose it for this assignment.

 **Advantages**

 Postgres has many features that allow for the database to be reliable, keep strong data integrity, and be easily scalable.
 Postgres also has extensive documentation available online, which made troubleshooting much easier.
+With over 35 years of support, new features and improvements are still being made and as such is a strong option for a database.

 Postgres is also fully ACID compliant, which further helps enforce and ensure data integrity and reliability.
 This assists for those databases with CRUD functionality in mind, ensuring that data is able to be created, modified, viewed and deleted without issue.
+This, combined with the CRUD functionality requirements for my assignment, meant that I needed a database that would be able to handle all of these operations and ensure that every piece of data is stored correctly.

 Postgres also supports a wide variety of data types, resulting in an overall wider range of use cases for potential applications.
 Furthermore, users can also define their own parameters in regards to the relations, datatypes, or the database itself, allowing for functionality to be further specialised for its particular use.
+This was especially important for my API as I needed to ensure that every piece of information was validated to set parameters, and appeared correctly.

 Lastly, Postgres is Open-Source, meaning that developers are able to modify parts of the code as required.